Maya (Maya Berović album)

-Maya is the third studio album by Bosnian pop star Maya Berović.
+Maya is the third studio album by Bosnian-Serbian pop star Maya Berović.
 It was released under BN Music on 17 February 2011.

 Background

 Two months after the release of her second studio album Crno zlato (2008), Maya debuted a self-released non-album single "Koliko te ludo volim ja" (Madly in Love with You) in February 2009.
 Soon after, she began work on her third studio album under the Bosnian record label BN Music, based in Bijeljina.

 Singles

 Her big professional breakthrough came upon the release of her third and eponymous album and the success of the lead single, the feminist ballad "Djevojačko prezime" (Maiden Name), released 8 February 2011.
 The plot of the music video has a 'violence against women' theme and Maya wore makeup to mimic a black eye, suffered at the hands of her fictional alcoholic boyfriend.
 The video was directed by Bosnian-Swiss director Haris Dubica and premiered on 13 May 2011.
 It was filmed in Lucerne, Switzerland and featured French, Swiss, Croatian and Australian actors.
 In December 2011, the song won multiple regional awards and was the recipient of the "Hit of the Year" award in Sarajevo.

 The albums other singles were upbeat pop-folk songs which were perceived well by critics and her fans.